Catafalque: Voltaire

 Thirteen years after his death, the remains of Voltaire were transferred on a catafalque to the Panthéon in Paris, a building dedicated to the great men of the French nation.
 It bore the inscription: "Poet, philosopher, historian, he made a great step forward in the human spirit.
 He prepared us to become free."

 Abraham Lincoln

 The Lincoln catafalque, first used for United States President Abraham Lincoln's funeral in 1865, has been used for all those who have lain in state in the Capitol Rotunda since Lincoln's death, the most recent of which were Capitol Police Officer Billy Evans on April 13, 2021, and U.S. Senator Bob Dole on December 9, 2021.
-It has recently been used at the memorial for Ruth Bader Ginsburg in the rotunda of the Supreme Court of the United States on September 23, 2020.
+It has recently been used at the state funeral for Jimmy Carter in the Capitol rotunda in January 2025.
 It was later moved to the portico of the Court for public viewing.
 When not in use, the catafalque is kept on display in the Exhibition Hall at the United States Capitol Visitor Center.
-Commentators noted that the structure of the original pine timbers and boards has been reinforced, albeit being left 'original'.
+Commentators noted that the structure of the original pine timbers and boards has been reinforced, albeit being left "original".